Impact of the valence band on Rydberg excitons in cuprous oxide quantum wells: Theory and methods

 To compute oscillator strengths we use the eigenstates, obtained by solving the generalized eigenvalue problem.
 The solution yields the wave function for each state in the coordinates $\rho$, $z_\mathrm{e}$, and $z_\mathrm{h}$.
 For evaluating Eqs.~\eqref{eq:transition_amplitudes}, the wave functions have to be expressed in relative coordinates in the $z$ direction.
 As we only need the wave function at $z=0$, i.e., at $ z_\mathrm{e}=z_\mathrm{h}=Z$, the transformation is straightforward and given by

 The derivative with respect to $z$ is calculated analytically by differentiating the B-spline basis functions according to Eq.~\eqref{eq:recursion_bsplines}.
 It acts on a product of basis states as

 By contrast, the derivative with respect to $\rho$ at $\rho=0$ is computed using the approximation $\partial_\rho\psi(\rho,z\mathord{=}0,Z) \approx \frac{1}{\rho}\psi(\rho,z\mathord{=}0,Z)$, which is extrapolated, analogously to Ref.~\cite{Kuehner2025}, to $\rho=0$.
-To compute the integral in Eq.~\eqref{eq:relativeOscillatorStrength_integral}, the integrands are evaluated at 100 positions on a equidistant grid, and the integral is solved numerically using \texttt{numpy.trapz}~\cite{numpy}.
+In Eq.~\eqref{eq:relativeOscillatorStrength_integral} the contributions of both twofold degenerate states to the relative oscillator strength $f_{\mathrm{rel}}$ are considered.
+The integrands are evaluated at 100 positions on an equidistant grid, and the integrals are solved numerically using \texttt{numpy.trapz}~\cite{numpy}.
 Note that the most time consuming part is the diagonalization of the generalized eigenvalue problem~\eqref{eq:generalized_ev_problem}.